 Around 1 in 15 people have an allergic reaction to amoxicillin.

-In most cases, the allergic reaction is mild and can take the form of:
+In most cases, the allergic reaction is mild and can take the form of a skin rash.

-Mild allergic reactions can usually be successfully treated by taking antihistamines.
+Mild skin rashes can usually be treated by taking antihistamines.

 In rare cases, amoxicillin can cause a serious allergic reaction (anaphylaxis).